avinor/terraform-azurerm-application-gateway/README.md

 To enable WAF set `waf_enabled` to true and it will automatically deploy sku WAF_v2 (this required redeploy if it was disabled).
 To configure WAF settings set the `waf_configuration` variable.
 It will default to resonable values.

 ### Custom policies

+**Not working!!** Due to some changes in waf policies these are not working at the momemt.
+Waiting on terraform update.

 In addition to the default policies in firewall it is also possible to add custom policies.
 These can be additional security rules or exceptions to allow traffic.
 Using the `custom_policies` variable it is possible to customize the firewall rules.
 It will create a custom policy, but at the moment not associate it with the firewall as there is no resource to do so.